Team Fairchild Leads 100 Years of Aerial Refueling Celebration

-Nine KC-135 Stratotankers assigned to the 92nd Air Refueling Wing and the 141st st Air Refueling Wing prepare for and performed a minimum- interval takeoffs from Fairchild Air Force Base, Washington, June 27, 2023.
-The movement, which included stops at Yellowstone National Park, Mount Rushmore and Glacier National Park, was part of Air Mobility Command’s celebration of 100 years air refueling operations and demonstrated the 92nd Air Refueling Wing’s global reach capabilities.
-Since its inception in 1923, Air refueling has become a crucial component of military and civilian aviation operations around the world by extending the range and endurance of aircraft and enabling them to complete missions that would otherwise be impossible or require multiple stops.
+KC-135 Stratotankers assigned to the 92nd Air Refueling Wing demonstrates aerial refueling capabilities with a Boeing B-52 Stratofortress from Minot Air Force Base, Montana, as part of Operation Centennial Contact out of Fairchild Air Force Base, Washington , June 27, 2023.
+The movement, which included flights over Yellowstone National Park, Mount Rushmore, and Glacier National Park, was part of Air Mobility Command’s celebration of 100 years air refueling operations and demonstrated the 92nd Air Refueling Wing’s global reach capabilities.
+Since its inception in 1923, air refueling has become a crucial component of military and civilian aviation operations around the world by extending the range and endurance of aircraft and enabling them to complete missions that would otherwise be impossible or require multiple stops.
 As a result, this capability is essential for strategic and tactical operations, as well as humanitarian relief efforts in support of AMC, U.S. Transportation Command and Department of Defense priorities.
-(U.S. Air Force Video by Airman 1st Class Stassney Davis)
+(U.S. Air Force photo by Airman 1st Class Haiden Morris)

 |Date Taken: